Cabinet Question Time

 As a student I value and utilise the local library in Hounslow House frequently especially during exam seasons.
 As a practising Muslim however, I struggle with staying there for long periods of time as there is no available prayer room facility.
 Instead I have to walk at least 15 minutes to the other part of the high street to another mosque.
 The walk there and back takes up a large part of my time so I would like to request that a permanent prayer room should be allocated within Hounslow House

-MM about 1 year ago
+MM over 1 year ago

 characters left